MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 ## Single Runs and Multiple Sessions
 Typically, you'll probably want to run the suite for multiple sessions at the same time.
 In that case, after you configure the suite, use the **Start** action.
 However, if you want to do lighter weight testing, for example, if your suite will send a lot of calls to your SQL server and you want to test that, you can choose **Start in Single Run mode** to run the suite for a single session.

+You can run up to 100 sessions at the same time for a suite.
+This is controlled by the **Total No. of Sessions** field.

 ## Running in the Background and Foreground
 On the suite lines, the **Run in Foreground** check box lets you speed up run when you're in single run mode.
 When you run a suite in the foreground, settings for user delays, number of users, and iterations are disregarded.